STORY OF THE CARSONS

 his mother could not afford to send more than one child there.

-was as a farm labourer on the Diddup farm near Stevenston.
+farm labourer on the Diddup farm near Stevenston.

 1912 he decided to improve his lot by emigrating to Australia,

 done well for himself, becoming a trade union leader, a member of

 the New South Wales Parliament and a member of the Arbitration